lisawilliams/doreadthecomments/readme.md

 *Comments can be bad for science.
 That's why, here at PopularScience.com, we're shutting them off.*

 -- "[Why We're Shutting Off Our Comments,](http://www.popsci.com/science/article/2013-09/why-were-shutting-our-comments)," Suzanne Brossard, Popular Science

+*I had expected to see comments about some of the kids being too young.
+That would be a natural reaction.
+An honest one.
+I’m sure each parent had thought long and hard about letting their child participate.
+I know my husband and I did.
+But what I didn’t expect to see was such intolerance.
+Such ignorance.
+And such vicious racism.
+Even now, in 2015, seeing the “N” word infuriates me but directed at my child and me?
+In all caps?
+Only to be followed by how other races are superior to my own.
+With the final insult reading something like, “Why are the dark kids the only ones without fathers?
+Anyone else noticing a trend?”
+It was too much.*

+-- "[Don't Read The Comments](http://www.ebony.com/life/dont-read-the-comments-504#ixzz3botOpTab), Sharisse Tracy, writing in Ebony Magazine about the hateful comments left on an educational video featuring her tween daughter.

+Read more at EBONY http://www.ebony.com/life/dont-read-the-comments-504#ixzz3botOpTab Follow us: @EbonyMag on Twitter | EbonyMag on Facebook

+*Marginalized groups—in this case, undocumented immigrant minors—can be placed into categories that devalue and dehumanize them.
+Such dehumanization can justify or encourage anything from the restriction of life-saving resources to the outright killing of those no longer seen as valuable to human society.
+The great danger in these comments, then, is not only that they homogenize undocumented minors and undocumented immigrants, but that they dehumanize them as well.
+As a rhetoric of uprooting “pests” becomes more acceptable, the lives of undocumented immigrants are devalued—be it for race, ethnicity, immigration status, or socioeconomic status—and militarized “solutions” to both their migration and existence become more palatable and “logical.”*

+"[Don't Read the Comments?
+As Immigration Advocates, We Must](http://rhrealitycheck.org/article/2015/01/13/dont-read-comments-immigration-advocates-must/)," Patrick Mullen, William Lopez and Alana LeBron writing in RH Reality Check